LL1yt/EnergyFlowSwift/docs/Async_GPU_Actor_Refactor_Plan.md

 - Convert affected unit tests to async and verify:
   - EFDecoderModeBMiniEpochTests
   - EFTrainMiniEpochTests and CombinedABAlternationTests
-  - LNGeLUGemmCacheTests, LNExecCacheTests — will be removed or replaced with actor-based LN/GELU tests
+- LNGeLUGemmCacheTests, LNExecCacheTests — removed alongside the legacy MPSGraph executable cache; future coverage will come from actor-based LN/GELU paths
   - GPUKernelsAndStrideTests, Im2ColCol2ImParityTests — rewire to GPUActor APIs
 - Add microbench tests (optional) to confirm no regression in throughput; still using waits.